vandralcapital/project/README.md

 ## Overview

-This guide describes how to deploy the ER_Linux application (React frontend, Node/Express backend, MongoDB) on Ubuntu 22.04.5 with a wildcard SSL certificate (`*.yourdomain.com`).
+This guide describes how to deploy the ER_Linux application (React frontend, Node/Express backend, MongoDB) on Ubuntu 22.04.5 with a wildcard SSL certificate (`*.religare.in`).
 **All traffic is secured via HTTPS (port 443).
 No HTTP or remote MongoDB access is allowed.**

 ---